LefterisJP/memoryjolter/README.md

 # Memory Jolter

 Memory jolter is a python script with the intention to help people who have forgotten their ethereum keyfile password but still vaguely remember possible combination of words that the password may have had.
-The script works by trying all possile combinations of all possible permutations of the words depending on some rules.
+The script works by trying all possible combinations of all possible permutations of the words depending on some rules.
 The permutation rules are hardcoded but can be easily adjusted by tweaking the appropriate function.